Blue Cave or Kerama Islands? Best Okinawa Snorkeling Spots Compared

 Essential Snorkeling Gear

 • Rash guard or skin suit: The sun in Okinawa is strong, and long sleeves help reduce sunburn and protect against box jellyfish, which are a bigger risk than sea snakes.
+This is especially important from May to October.

 • Marine shoes: Many entries have coral fragments, rocks, or slippery surfaces.
 Do not enter barefoot.